What is Churg-Strauss syndrome (CSS)?

 This syndrome passes through 3 phases:

 2. The eosinophilic phase, which can remit and recur for years.
-It is characterized by the onset of peripheral blood and tissue eosinophilia, resembling Loeffler’s syndrome, chronic eosinophilic pneumonia or eosinophilic gastroenteritis.
+It is characterized by the onset of peripheral blood and tissue eosinophilia, resembling Loeffler’s syndrome, chronic eosinophilic pneumonia, or eosinophilic gastroenteritis.

 3. The vasculitic phase, which usually occurs in the third or fourth decade of life and is characterized by a life-threatening systemic vasculitis of small and occasionally medium-sized vessels.
-This phase is associated with constitutional symptoms and signs, fever and weight loss.
+This phase is associated with constitutional symptoms and signs, fever, and weight loss.

 Post a Comment